Tolutola/BoostGAPFILL/README.md

 # BoostGAPFILL

-beta version of BoostGAPFILL for gap filling analysis of metabolic network reconstructions implented in MATLAB
+beta version of BoostGAPFILL for gap filling analysis of metabolic network reconstructions implemented in MATLAB

 Requires installation of the COBRA toolbox